fernandod1/Instagram-to-discord/README.md

 ## Usage:

-1. Replace INSTAGRAM_USERNAME with username account you want to monitor.
+Environment Variables:

-2. Replace WEBHOOK_URL with Discord account webhook url.
+Set IG_USERNAME to username account you want to monitor.
+Example - ladygaga Set WEBHOOK_URL to Discord account webhook url.
 To know how, just Google: "how to create webhook discord".
-3. Replace DATABASE with any finename you want to use as temporary data for script store last imageID posted.
+Set TIME_INTERVAL to the time in seconds in between each check for a new post.
+Example - 1.5, 600 (default=600)

 ## Collaborations: